-As of March 31, 2020, outstanding short-term and long-term borrowings were \$699.8 million, of which \$490.0 million relates to our unsecured revolving credit facility and \$129.5 million for a loan for our domestic distribution center and the remaining balance relates to our international operations.
+As of June 30, 2020, outstanding short-term and long-term borrowings were \$763.3 million, of which \$490.0 million relates to our unsecured revolving credit facility and \$129.5 million for a loan for our domestic distribution center, \$58.8 million for a construction loan for our distribution center in China, \$51.0 million related to our operations in China, and \$18.5 million related to the an office building in Shanghai, China and the remaining balance relates to our international operations.
 Our long-term debt obligations contain both financial and non-financial covenants, including cross-default provisions.
 We were in compliance with all debt covenants related to our short-term and long-term borrowings as of the date of this quarterly report.

-We believe that anticipated cash flows from operations, available borrowings under our credit agreements, existing cash and investment balances and current financing arrangements will be sufficient to provide us with the liquidity necessary to fund our anticipated working capital and capital requirements at least through April 30, 2021.
-Our future capital requirements will depend on many factors, including, but not limited to, duration and impact on overall consumer demand due to the COVID-19 pandemic, the global economy and the outlook for and return to growth in our markets, the levels at which we maintain inventory, sale of excess inventory at discounted prices, the market acceptance of our footwear, the number and timing of new store openings, the success of our international operations, costs associated with constructing our China distribution center and distribution center equipment, available borrowings under our China DC Loan Agreement, the costs of upgrading our domestic and European distribution centers, the amount and timing of share repurchases, the levels of advertising and marketing required to promote our footwear, the extent to which we invest in new product design and improvements to our existing product design, costs associated with constructing new corporate offices, and any potential acquisitions of other brands or companies.
-To the extent that available funds are insufficient to fund our future activities, we may need to raise additional funds through public or private financing of debt or equity.
+We believe that anticipated cash flows from operations, available borrowings under our credit agreements, existing cash and investment balances and current financing arrangements will be sufficient to provide us with the liquidity necessary to fund our anticipated working capital and capital requirements at least through August 31, 2021.
+Our future capital requirements will depend on many factors, including, but not limited to, duration and impact on overall consumer demand due to the COVID-19 pandemic, the global economy and the outlook for and return to growth in our markets, the levels at which we maintain inventory, sale of excess inventory at discounted prices, the market acceptance of our footwear, the number and timing of new store openings, the success of our international operations, costs associated with constructing our China distribution center and distribution center equipment, available borrowings under our China DC Loan Agreement, the costs of upgrading our domestic and European distribution centers, the levels of advertising and marketing required to promote our footwear, the extent to which we invest in new product design and improvements to our existing product design, costs associated with constructing new corporate offices, and any potential acquisitions of other brands or companies.
+To the extent that available funds are insufficient to fund our future activities or we desire to increase liquidity, we may raise additional funds through public or private financing of debt or equity.
 We have been successful in the past in raising additional funds through financing activities; however, we cannot be assured that additional financing will be available to us or that, if available, it can be obtained on past terms which have been favorable to our stockholders and us.
 Failure to obtain such financing could delay or prevent our current business plans, which could adversely affect our business, financial condition and results of operations.
-In addition, if additional capital is raised
+In addition, if additional capital is raised through the sal